Easy Wall-Mounted DIY Spice Rack

 Table of Contents

-How Many Spices Can This Cabinet Hold?
+How Many Spice Jars Can the Cabinet Hold?

-This rustic spice cabinet was designed with four shelves and holds about 36 of these spice jars.
+This rustic spice cabinet was designed with four shelves and holds about 36 of these jars.
 The cabinet can easily be customized to add more shelves to organize more spices of different shapes and sizes

-I bought this pack of 36 glass spice jars for this project.
+I bought this pack of 36 glass jars for this project.
 The spice jars come with spice labels, shaker lids, metal caps, and a collapsible funnel.

 This is an easy do it yourself project for DIYers of any skill level.
 It’s made with just a few basic tools which makes this a great project for beginners.